ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 .. note::

-    It is recommended not to rely on this API to obtain correct information on finished resources.
+    Do not to rely on this API to obtain correct information on finished resources.
-    For example, Ray periodically garbage collects DEAD state actor data to reduce memory usage.
+    For example, Ray periodically garbage collects DEAD state Actor data to reduce memory usage.
-    Or it cleans up the FINISHED state of tasks when its lineage goes out of scope.
+    Or it cleans up the FINISHED state of Tasks when its lineage goes out of scope.

 API Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~